liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 	* Get map of the current location.

 ### Database
-* Running on the remote computer.
+* Running on the web server.
 * Store and retrieve the bike location username and password on the cloud.
 * Using standard database API.